 The National Final

-Most companies choose to accommodate their teams at the Grand Hotel as part of the reward for success in the local qualifying contest, but there is no obligation to do so.
-The Grand Hotel package negotiated by BDoY includes a place at the gala dinner, whereas teams staying at other hotels need to book and pay for places at the dinner with the BDoY Competition Secretary.
+Most companies choose to accommodate their teams at the Imperial Hotel as part of the reward for success in the local qualifying contest, but there is no obligation to do so.
+The Imperial Hotel package negotiated by BDoY includes a place at the gala dinner, whereas teams staying at other hotels need to book and pay for places at the dinner with the BDoY Competition Secretary.

 Please note that responsibility for booking hotel rooms and places at the gala dinner rests with the individual competing companies.

 The majority of teams arrive in Blackpool during the Saturday afternoon in readiness for the briefings in the afternoon and the gala dinner in the evening at the Imperial Hotel Blackpool.

 The purpose of the dinner is to bring together all the competitors, their colleagues, families and supporters in a friendly and relaxed atmosphere before the serious business of competition on the Sunday morning.
 It is an ideal opportunity for bus company directors, managers, staff and drivers to meet with colleagues from all parts of the UK.